-PGY-5 Chief Resident PGY-4 Senior Resident PGY-1 Intern
+PGY-5 Chief Resident (Trauma) PGY-4 Senior Resident (Trauma) PGY-3 Mid-level Resident (Onc) PGY-1 Intern (Trauma)

 General Knowledge

 Learning the language of orthopaedic trauma is an absolute necessity.
 Trauma comprises the majority of injuries an orthopaedic surgeon will treat on call, regardless of the surgeon's particular expertise.
 Outside hospitals often refer their more complicated trauma cases.
 It is essential that you learn how to communicate the defining characteristics of a fracture so that the receiving party can organize treatment based on a brief conversation.